Last Updated on 06/27/2022 by Desmond

 We know that green tea belongs to non-fermented tea.
 Leaves during fixation, the internal active enzyme will break by the heat and make the natural fermentation stop.
-All the teas need to been fixation except for white tea.
+All the teas need to be fixation except for white tea.
 But actually, after a period of time, the leaves will ferment again.
 Tea masters will make different types of tea by controlling this re-ferment process.

 Sealing yellow is a step after fixation.
 Leaves still contain much water inside, and frying makes them be at a hot temperature; the water evaporates and creates more heat.
 Tea masters let the leaves ferment aging by using this heat.
-The process is like braise in cooking.
+The process is like braising in cooking.
 Typically, there are 3 ways of sealing yellow:

 - Use a wet cloth to cover the leaves, provide more water and focus the heat;